PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

 Our task is to train a scoring model $\pi_{\theta}$, parameterized by $\theta$.
-For each sample $x$, the model takes a unified prompt $p=\text{INS}(x)$ as input, which is constructed from the text segments, condition, and task-specific instructions (detailed prompt templates are provided in \ref{sec:appendix_prompt}), to generate an output sequence $o = \pi_\theta(p)$.
+For each sample, the model takes a unified prompt $p=[\mathcal{I},\mathcal{E},x]$ (detailed in Appendix \ref{sec:appendix_prompt}) as input, consisting of the instruction $\mathcal{I}$, $K$ few-shot demonstrations $\mathcal{E}=\{(x_k, y_k)\}_{k=1}^K$, and the query input $x$, to generate an output sequence $o = \pi_\theta(p)$.
 From this sequence, we parse the final predicted score, $\tilde{y} = \text{Parse}(o)$.
-The overall training objective is to maximize the ranking consistency between the set of predicted scores $\{\tilde{y}_i\}_{i=1}^N$ and the ground-truth scores $\{y_i\}_{i=1}^N$ by optimizing the policy $\pi_{\theta}$, a process primarily measured by Spearman's correlation coefficient.
+The overall training objective is to maximize the ranking consistency between the set of predicted scores $\{\tilde{y}_i\}_{i=1}^N$ and the ground-truth scores $\{y_i\}_{i=1}^N$ by optimizing the policy $\pi_{\theta}$, a process primarily quantified by Spearman's correlation coefficient.
 Since this metric is rank-based and non-differentiable, RL emerges as a more promising optimization paradigm than traditional supervised fine-tuning.